quirkyinc/api/README.md

 }
 ```

-There are a few caveats to how `respond_with` works:
+### Response caveats:

-* If your content is an array, it will *always* return an array, regardless of the number of elements in said array.  `respond_with` will attempt to serialize every object in the array.
+* If the content passed to `respond_with` is an array (of any type), regardless of the number of elements in said array, `respond_with` will return that content wrapped in an array, as above.

-* If you pass a single object, it will return that single object, serialized:
+* If you pass a single object to `respond_with`, data will be presented as a single hash, as below:

   ```ruby
   respond_with User.first